 because it is interpreted as an identifier.

-Produce an error in strict mode (otherwise a warning) when a
+produces an error in strict mode (otherwise a warning) for

-IGNORE, MySQL generates a warning for divisions by
+IGNORE, MySQL generates a warning for division by

 zero, but the result of the operation is